Low P/E Stocks: Hidden Gems or Clever Traps?

 Higher leverage boosts ROE—but also increases financial risk.

-• âś” Minimal stress from interest costs – An interest burden of 92% shows that most operating profit flows through to pre-tax profits.
-Debt is present, but it is not distorting returns.
+• Minimal Interest Strain: An Interest Burden of 92% indicates that the vast majority of operating profit flows cleanly through to pre-tax income.
+Debt is present, but it does not distort performance metrics.

-• 5-Step DuPont tells you why it comes from there
+• 5-Step DuPont tells you why it comes from there.